-I have helped hundreds of frazzled, Type-A women get their shit together - literally and figuratively.
+Since 2009, I have helped hundreds of frazzled, Type-A women get their shit together – both literally and figuratively.
 It's my passion.
-Why?
-Because I believe (1) every woman deserves a life spiked with passion and slathered with joy; and (2) that kind of living starts with great health.

-You see I wasn't always so full of life and vigor.
+You see I wasn't always so full of life, vigor, and purpose.

 Turns out, the "right" job was so absolutely wrong for me.
 At points, I was working 100-hour weeks.
-My health was slipping away from all the take-out, boozy client dinners, stress overload, and lack of sleep.
-My energy and creativity eroded.
+My health was eroding from all the take-out, boozy client dinners, stress overload, and lack of sleep.
+My energy and creativity were sapped.
 My weight exploded.
-I cried in hotel rooms as I missed family and friends' birthdays or other milestones because of my indentured servitude as a "team player."
+I cried in hotel rooms as I missed family & friends' birthdays or other milestones because I needed to be a "team player."
 Let's not even talk about dating.
 For what?
-A small card from the Commonwealth of Massachusetts that said I could really count some beans.
+A small card from the Commonwealth of Massachusetts that said I could dollars and inventory.
 Hell, they don't even laminate the damn thing.